jacksund/simmate/docs/full_guides/extras/file_converters/structures.md

 # STEP 1: convert to simmate
 structure = Structure.from_dynamic("example.cif")

-# STEP 2: convert to desired format
+# STEP 2: convert to the desired format
 structure.to(fmt="poscar", filename="POSCAR")
 ```

-## Other Converters
+## Additional Converters

-This module does not host all file-converters that Simmate has.
-Others can be found in the `apps` module, where they are associated with a specific program.
-For example, the converter for POSCAR files is directly from the VASP software -- therefore, you can find the POSCAR converter in the `vasp.inputs.poscar` module.
-Here is a list of other structure converters for reference:
+This module does not include all the file-converters available in Simmate.
+You can find other converters in the `apps` module, where they are associated with a specific program.
+For example, the converter for POSCAR files is derived from the VASP software, so the POSCAR converter is located in the `vasp.inputs.poscar` module.
+Here's a list of other structure converters for your reference:

 - POSCAR (`simmate.apps.vasp.inputs.poscar`)